Wizkiller96/WizBot/docs/guides/OSX Guide.md

 - Using tmux

-`tmux new -s WizBot`
+`tmux new -s wizbot`

-^this will create a new session named “WizBot”
+^this will create a new session named “wizbot”
-`(you can replace “WizBot” with anything you prefer and remember its your session name)`.
+`(you can replace “wizbot” with anything you prefer and remember its your session name)`.

 - Using Screen

-`screen -S WizBot`
+`screen -S wizbot`

-^this will create a new screen named “WizBot”
+^this will create a new screen named “wizbot”
-`(you can replace “WizBot” with anything you prefer and remember its your screen name)`.
+`(you can replace “wizbot” with anything you prefer and remember its your screen name)`.

 - Start WizBot using .NET Core: